Spherical coverings and X-raying convex bodies of constant width: Proof of

 We write $(x_1^{n_1},x_2^{n_2},\dots)$ to denote a vector that has some $n_i$ coordinates equal to $x_i$; for example, $(2,2,-1,0,\dots,0)\in\E^n$ can be written as $(2^2,-1,0^{n-3})$.
 For each $n$, $5\le n\le 15$, we construct an appropriate system of points $A\subset\S^{n-1}$ so that \cref{lem:reduction} is applicable.
 The set $A$ is obtained by taking all possible permutations of coordinates and symmetries about the origin of a certain smaller generating set of vectors.
 For convenience, we list the vectors of the generating set on a sphere which is not necessarily unit; the generating set can be normalized using a scalar multiple.
-Covering radii are found on a computer using the techniques of \cref{sec:numerical computation} and the code supplied in the Appendix.
-The constructions and the results are given in the table below ($|A|$ denotes the cardinality of $A$), where the decimal approximations are stated with the precision of 5 digits, while actual computational precision is double floating point arithmetics.
+Covering radii are found on a computer using the techniques of \cref{sec:numerical computation} and the code supplied in~\cite{self-pre-print}*{Appendix}.
+The constructions and the results are given in the table below ($|A|$ denotes the cardinality of $A$), where the decimal approximations are stated with the precision of 5 digits, while actual computational precision is double floating point arithmetic.

-For the dimensions $5\le n\le 10$, we computed the precise covering radius by using exact computations in the field of rational numbers or in appropriate quadratic fields.
+For the dimensions $5\le n\le 10$, we computed the precise values of the covering radius by using exact computations in the field of rational numbers or in appropriate quadratic fields.
 Note that for $n=5$ the covering radius is equal to the one required by \cref{lem:cov radius}.
-All coordinates in our constructions are given by algebraic numbers, so, in theory, given an appropriate computational resources, the covering radii can be computed precisely.
+All coordinates in our constructions are given by algebraic numbers, so with appropriate computational resources, the covering radii can be computed precisely.

 The running time of our script is well under a minute on a modern personal computer even for the case $n=15$ if floating point arithmetics is used.
-Getting precise results through symbolic computations take longer for $n=9$ (five minutes) and $n=10$ (an hour).
+Getting precise results through symbolic computations takes longer for $n=9$ (five minutes) and $n=10$ (an hour).

 \bgroup

 \arraystretch{1.6}

 \egroup